Let’s Go Polars!

 To make a charitable donation:

-- Send a Check Payable to North High Booster Club
+- Send a Check (preferred method) Payable to North High Booster Club

 North High School